GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 ### Category revisions {: #category-revisions }

 In mid 2023 the categories changed.
 Most of the new categories match previous ones.
-Several were replaced by multiple categores.
+Several were replaced by multiple categories.
 If you previously used one of the replaced categories, use the table below to decide which new category best suits your extension.

 Fun